Page Reviewed / Updated - Jun. 2017

-Patient Assistance Programs (PAPs) are programs created by pharmaceutical and medical supply manufacturers to help financially needy patients purchase their necessary medications and supplies.
+Patient Assistance Programs (PAPs are programs created by pharmaceutical and medical supply manufacturers to help financially needy patients purchase necessary medications and supplies.
 Via these programs, prescription medications may be made available at no cost or at a minimal fee for individuals who do not have insurance or are underinsured.

-The eligibility requirements and benefits of patient assistance programs are determined by each individual pharmaceutical company or medical supply manufacturer.
-There are programs designed for patients that do not have insurance and other programs for individuals whose insurance co-payment amounts are prohibitively expensive for their income levels.
-Still other programs are designed to assist those with specific types of insurance such as Medicare Part D.
+There are several types of PAPs.
+There are ones that are designed for patients that do not have insurance, others for individuals whose insurance co-payment amounts are prohibitively expensive, and still other programs to assist with specific types of insurance, such as Medicare Part D.

 The eligibility requirements differ for each organization’s patient assistance program.
 What follows are the typical requirements for this type of program.

 Participants in patient assistance programs are required to provide proof of the need for a prescription or medical supply.
 Typically a written prescription for a medication is adequate but in some cases separate documentation from the applicant’s doctor is required.

-It is important to note income itself may not be the sole factor rather a patient’s out-of-pocket cost for a medication has an impact as well.
-Some medications, even with insurance, require patient co-payments of 100s or even 1000s of dollars per month.
+It is important to note, income itself may not be the sole factor in determining financial eligibility.
+A patient’s out-of-pocket cost for a medication has an impact as well.
+Some medications, even with insurance, require patient co-payments of $100s or even $1,000s per month.
 In these instances, eligibility decisions may be made by the gap between a participant’s income and their costs instead of based solely on their income.

 Some patient assistance programs require an individual to have insurance; others are only available to those without insurance.
 Therefore while insurance can be an eligibility factor, it is specific to the program.
 Note that some pharmaceutical companies may have different assistance programs entirely for persons who have and do not have insurance.

 Each patient assistance program has a different structure.
-Typically they provide assistance in one of the following ways.
+Typically they provide assistance in one of the following four ways:

-- Direct discounts at your pharmacy – the program has a direct relationship with the pharmacy and the discount is applied at the time of purchase.
+3) Direct discounts at your pharmacy – the program has a direct relationship with the pharmacy and the discount is applied at purchase.

-The benefit limits depend both on the patient assistance program and the participating individual’s needs and resources.
-Some participants may receive as much as a 100% price reduction on their supplies and medications while other may only receive a 20% reduction.
+Benefit amounts depend both on the patient assistance program and the participating individual’s needs and resources.
+Some participants may receive as much as a 100% discount on their supplies and medications, while other may only receive a 20% discount.

-Each patient assistance program has its own timeline; processing and delivery of benefits can happen in as little as one week’s time or can take several months.
+Each patient assistance program also has its own timeline.
+Processing and delivery of benefits can happen in as little as one week’s time or can take several months.

 Since these programs are designed for the financially needy, typically there is no cost to participate in the program.
 In the rare case where there is a fee, the net savings will more than cover the cost of the fee.

-There are also 3rd party services that will manage the application and renewal process on their clients’ behalf.
-These services may charge their clients on per medication or per program basis or an annual flat fee.
-While it is not difficult for a normal adult to manage the application and renewal process, some elderly patients may find the process frustrating or confusing.
-For these individuals these services may be worth the small fees they charge.
+There are also third party services that will manage the application and renewal process on their clients’ behalf.
+These services may charge their clients on a per-medication basis, per-program basis, or an annual flat fee.
+While it is not difficult for most adults to manage the application and renewal process, some elderly patients may find the process frustrating or confusing.
+For these individuals, these services may be worth the small fees they charge.

 One applies for a patient assistance program directly with the pharmaceutical company or supply manufacturer.
 Typically they will request the applicant’s age, state of residence, income, prescriptions, insurance and medical providers information.
 Be aware that some programs require you to re-apply with each new prescription.

 The easiest way to determine if there is a patient assistance program available is to make a list of medications and search this online database of patient assistance programs and then use the contact information provided.

-There are also 3rd party services that will manage the application and renewal process on their clients’ behalf.
-Typically these services charge their clients on per medication or per program basis each month.
+As mentioned previously, there are also third party services that will manage the application and renewal process on their clients’ behalf.
+Typically these services charge their clients on a per-medication or per-program basis each month.